Disgraced Reality TV Star Josh Duggar Found Guilty of Child Porn

 A family friend of the Duggars, Bobye Holt, was called to the stand on Monday by the prosecution and testified that, in March 2003, Duggar touched the private parts of four kids, who were no older than 12.

-Judge Timothy L. Brooks said that while Duggar was not on trial for child molestation, Holt’s testimony could shed light on motive for the child pornography charges.
+Judge Brooks said that while Duggar was not on trial for child molestation, Holt’s testimony could shed light on motive for the child pornography charges.